 Who Was Joseph Pilates?

-Joseph Pilates is the founder of pilates.
+He was the founder of pilates1.
 Along with his wife Clara, Joseph developed the practice after working in a British hospital.
 There he helped patients who could not walk during World War I.

 Can Anyone Do a Beginner Pilates Workout?